-- The RC must hail "General Recall". - Sound 2 blasts of horn as the General Recall Flag is raised. - o All Recalled fleet members must move off the race course immediately - The ARS rolling start will continue and the next fleet will start 3 minutes after the Start signal of the Recalled fleet. - The pennant is lowered 1 minute before the next fleet's start. - If the rolling start cannot continue, the ARS will be restarted with the warning signal for the next fleet at the first three-minute horn. - The Recalled fleet will move to the last position in the start sequence
+- o The RC must hail "General Recall". - o Sound 2 blasts of horn as the General Recall Flag is raised. - o All Recalled fleet members must move off the race course immediately - The ASRS rolling start will continue and the next fleet will start 3 minutes after the Start signal of the Recalled fleet. - o The pennant is lowered 1 minute before the next fleet's start. - o If the rolling start cannot continue, the ASRS will be restarted with the warning signal for the next fleet at the first three-minute horn. - o The Recalled fleet will move to the last position in the start sequence